 Still working on it.
 The list could be mushrooming soon.

-Nepal, in my point of view, is the short term of Natural beauty, Everest, Pleasure, Adventure and Liveliness.
-With amazing portraits of nature, people and wildlife, it moreover gives you a chance to experience how it feels like, being in the ancient towns dated back to the 14th century.
+Nepal, in my point of view, is the short term of natural beauty, Everest, pleasure, adventure, and liveliness.
+With amazing portraits of nature, people, and wildlife, it also gives you a chance to experience what it feels like to be in the ancient towns dating back to the 14th century.

 Hence, Nepal overall is like a full package of inexplicable experiences.
 Surprisingly that could be an unexpected clash with the Nava Durgas dancers in the middle of the night.
 The thing to be noted is that they wear a bit of unusual attire.

-Or, it could be witnessing one of the greatest yet beautiful sacrificing festivals in the world like in Mani Rimdu Festival.
+Or, it could be witnessing one of the greatest yet most beautiful sacrificing festivals in the world, like the Mani Rimdu Festival.

 Either, it could be attending the grandest aarati of Pashupatinath (in the evening), where a characteristic of spirituality actually flows.